aritram1/software-blogs/multithreading.md

 Multithreading is a powerful concept in Java that allows you to execute multiple tasks concurrently, enhancing the performance of your programs.
 In this guide, we'll explore different threading approaches using a simple example.

 ## The Scenario
-Consider a scenario where you have a list of tasks to be executed, each with a specific duration. ```MyWork``` class simulates a wortk / task execution and a util class for formatting help.
+Consider a scenario where you have a list of tasks to be executed, each with a specific duration. ```MyWork``` class simulates a work/task execution and a ```util``` class for formatting help.
 We'll implement various threading approaches in the main class, to understand their implications.

 ## Breaking Down the Code
 ### Main Class